eissasoubhi/notiModal/README.md

 ## Dependencies
 - jquery
-- bootstrap : If already using bootstrap that will work fine, otherwise use ``bootstrap.popover.min.css`` and ``bootstrap.popover.min.js`` files for the minimum style requirements.
+- bootstrap : If you are already using bootstrap that will work fine, otherwise use ``bootstrap.popover.min.css`` and ``bootstrap.popover.min.js`` files for the minimum style requirements.

 The minimum style components requirements from bootstrap : **Buttons** and **Popover**  =>  bootstrap.popover.min.css